Purdue-ECE634/project-2-vector-quantization-and-discrete-cosine-transform-kbhagtan0201/README.md

+# This repository is organized as follows:

+## part_1.py

+This file contains all functions for Part 1 - Vector Quantization.
+To run experiments for this part, run the python file using command line.

+## part_2.py

+This file contains all functions for Part 2 - Discrete Cosine Transform.
+To run experiments for this part, run the python file using command line.

 # Project 2: Vector Quantization and Discrete Cosine Transform
 In this project, we will implement two lossy compression methods for image using vector quantization and transform coding.
 Write a clear detailed report of your findings.